Pilbrow laboratory: Physical (biological) anthropology

 Research is conducted in the lab but also involves travel to museums around the world, and participation in palaeoanthropological and archaeological fieldwork in Africa, Europe and Asia.

 Peter Mayall graduated MBBS at the University of Melbourne in 1968 and then completed post-graduate study in Obstetrics and Gynaecology in the UK and Hong Kong before returning to Australia to practise until retiring in November 2013.
-He completed a MA in Archaeology and Physical Anthropology at the University of Melbourne in 2012 and is now researching intentional cranial modification in Europe during the migration period as a PhD thesis.
+He completed a MA in Archaeology and Physical Anthropology at the University of Melbourne in 2012 and a PhD in 2018 Biological (Physical) Anthropology researching intentional cranial modification in Europe during the Migration Period.
+In his postdoctoral research Peter is studying intentional cranial modification in Australasia.

 Maka graduated from the Georgian National Medical Institute in Tbilisi in 2005, and is currently undertaking a PhD in physical anthropology.
 Her research will examine skeletal markers of cribra orbitalia, porotic hyperostosis and dental pathology in osteological collections at the Georgian National Museum, dating to between the late Bronze Age and the Early Middle Ages.
 This project will assess the overall health of these ancient populations, as well as inspect the incidence of infectious diseases during this time.

 Natalie completed a master’s degree at the University of Melbourne in 2014, and is now continuing her research as a Ph.D. student.
 Her current research will use carbon, nitrogen and strontium stable isotopes to study the subsistence strategies and mobility of human populations residing in the region of Mtskheta, Georgia, between 1500 BC and AD 600.
 Natalie aims to examine the impact of major cultural changes on dietary practices, and the role of migrants in disseminating foreign cultures in Mtskheta during this period.